LouiseT2/Seamless_PV_power_forecasting/Vocabulary.md

 - GMDH (Group Method of Data Handling)
 - GS-GMDH (Generalized Structure Group Method of
-Data Handling ) is used to develop an accurate model for simulating the rectangular sharp-crested side weir discharge coefficient.
+Data Handling ) is used to develop an accurate model for simulating the rectangular sharp-crested side weir discharge coefficient.
 - SIS (surface incoming shortwave)
 - ANAKLIM++ (Adjustment of
 Assimilation Software for the Reanalysis of Climate Data)